amhellmund/data-crunching/README.md

 Like the `DataFrame` class, the `ArgumentParser` tries to check as many failures at compile-time.

 > **NOTE:**
-    It is important to mention that the provided `ArgumentParser` is a very simple one with advanced features like subcommands.
+    It is important to mention that the provided `ArgumentParser` is a simple one without advanced features like subcommands.
     It should however be sufficient for major use cases in data crunching applications.

 ### Example